-- 5) Pressing the Preview button will audition the Aligned audio. - 6) Select "Audio 4" as the destination track, make sure a portion of that track is highlighted, then click Spot. - 7) In Pro Tools, play the resulting track "Audio 4" with "Audio 1".
+- 5) Pressing the Preview button will audition the Aligned audio. - 6) Select "Audio 4" as the destination track, and click Spot. - 7) In Pro Tools, play the resulting track "Audio 4" with "Audio 1".

 Moving the Dub Display for Inspection